 Restricted Cash.
 Restricted cash principally represents those cash balances in our commodity futures brokerage accounts that are restricted from withdrawal.
-The following table provides a reconciliation of the total cash, cash equivalents and restricted cash reported on the Company's Condensed Consolidated Balance Sheets to the corresponding amounts reported on the Condensed Consolidated Statements of Cash Flows.
+The following table provides a reconciliation of the total cash, cash equivalents and restricted cash reported on the Company's Condensed Consolidated Balance Sheets to the corresponding amounts reported on the Company's Condensed Consolidated Statements of Cash Flows.

-Cash, Cash Equivalents and Restricted Cash December 31, 2019 September 30, 2019 30, Septemb 201 Cash and cash equivalents \$ 3,859 \$ 21,515 \$ 984 \$ 10,314 Restricted cash 4,732 3,308 5,902 1,190 Cash, cash equivalents and restricted cash \$ 8,591 \$ 24,823 \$ 6,886 \$ 11,504 over a period generally exceeding one year, without interest, by negotiating mutually acceptable payment terms that comply with PAPUC regulations.
+Cash, Cash Equivalents and Restricted Cash arch 31, 2020 , March 31, 2019 tember 30, 2019 Sep tember 30, 2018 Cash and cash equivalents \$ 1,446 \$ 41,421 \$ 984 \$ 10,314 Restricted cash 2,944 837 5,902 1,190 Cash, cash equivalents and restricted cash \$ 4,390 \$ 42,258 \$ 6,886 \$ 11,504

+Accounts Receivable.
+Accounts receivable includes amounts due pursuant to regulations of the PAPUC which allow qualifying customers to enter into a Payment Arrangement.
+A Payment Arrangement allows the account balance to be paid in installments over a period generally exceeding one year, without interest, by negotiating mutually acceptable payment terms that comply with PAPUC regulations.
 Under PAPUC regulations, a utility company generally must continue to serve a customer who cannot pay an account balance in full if the customer (i) pays a reasonable portion of the account balance; (ii) agrees to pay the balance in installments; and (iii) agrees to pay future bills within thirty days until the amount subject to the Payment Arrangement is paid in full.
 Failure to make payments on a Payment Arrangement results in the full amount of the receivable under being due.
 These amounts due under Payment Arrangements are considered part of our regular operating cycle and are classified as current on the Condensed Consolidated Balance Sheets.